shuoyang2000/neural_hybrid_cbf/README.md

-# Learning Local Control Barrier Functions for Safety Control of Hybrid Systems
+# Learning Local CBFs for Safety Control of Hybrid Systems
-Preprint with supplementary material is available [here](https://arxiv.org/pdf/2401.14907.pdf).
+Preprint with supplementary material is available [online](https://arxiv.org/pdf/2401.14907.pdf).

 ## Install
 The implementation has been tested with `Python 3.10` under `Ubuntu 22.04`.
 We recommend installing the simulation inside a virtualenv.
 You can install the environment by running: